 It combines yoga exercises with a stretching module to attain proper body alignment.
 Each individual must select specific Yogic Chikitsa fundamentals.

 Yogic science plays a symbolic role in the practice of therapeutic yoga.
-It has a great collection of several modules that include different practices.
+It features a comprehensive collection of various modules that encompass diverse practices.
 What is Therapeutic Yoga?
 It is simply:

 Benefits of Yoga Therapy